2022 New national sides for the French €1 and €2 euro coins

 For France, the case corresponds to the case provided for in Article 7.1 of the European Council Regulation of 2014.
 This rule authorizes a state that has adopted the euro to change the national sides after a period of 15 years.

 France wishes to benefit from this provision with the agreement of its partners by taking advantage of the particular configuration of the year 2022.
 Indeed, it marks the 20th anniversary of the euro and the concomitant French Presidency of the European Union.

-The Principality of San Marino changed its coin range in 2017, exactly 15 years after adopting the euro.
+The Republic of San Marino changed its coin range in 2017, exactly 15 years after adopting the euro.
 The same goes for the Vatican, which replaced the portrait of the pontiff with its coat of arms in 2017 as well.